eashwar/eash.dev/README.md

 A personal website.

 # About this website
-* Made using Bootstrap.
-* Resume made using Creddle.
+* Made using Bootstrap; resume made using Creddle.